Chapter 3 of 9

 "Let me know when it's ready!"

-Translation: "I want to be supportive but I'm not going to do anything."
+Translation: "I want to be supportive but I'm not going to do anything.
+I'll forget about this conversation by tomorrow."

 Commitments That Mean Something